 Ideal candidates will have strong quantitative skills combined with relevant epidemiological and/or biological knowledge of infectious disease.
 Enthusiastic students with the desire and willingness to learn the required skills are welcome to contact me to discuss joining our group.

 Please keep in mind that my research group does work on both human and animal infectious diseases.
 Graduate students are encouraged to enquire about opportunities with my group before submitting an application to the university.
 Details about the Population Medicine graduate program can be found on the following website (including admission requirements and deadlines).
-In order for new, incoming students to be considered for College and Departmental scholarships, proposals must be developed in collaboration with your identified faculty mentor which typically needs to be done in the winter semester for a fall start.
+In order for new, incoming students to be considered for College and Departmental scholarships, proposals must be developed in collaboration with your identified faculty mentor which typically needs to be done in the fall/winter semester the year prior for a fall start.

 We are looking for a new PhD student team member to start in September 2019!